 For example, technicians will use metallic foil or plaited braid to shield equipment wires.
-You can also use coaxial cables with EMI shields built into the wire construction.
-Technicians will wrap wire bundles in foil or they will apply cable braid over an entire construction.
+You can also use coaxial cables with EMI shields built into the wire construction; technicians will wrap wire bundles in foil or apply cable braid over an entire construction.

 For a printed circuit board, the shielding has a ground plane built into it and a metal box over the sensitive elements.
 Technicians then surround the delicate components with a Faraday cage arrangement.

-When magnetic fields have less than a 100 Khz range, you can use conductive points and magnetic materials.
+When magnetic fields are less than 100 kHz, you can use conductive points and magnetic materials.
 Technicians will also use sheet metal, metal foam, conductive plastics, or mesh metal screening.

-Shieling foil tapes have specific characteristics that make them ideal for EMI shielding.
-They resist corrosion and are flame retardant.
-They're also flat and embossed which makes them ideal for shaping around odd corners and shapes.
+Shielding foil tapes have specific characteristics that make them ideal for EMI shielding.
+They resist corrosion and are flame-retardant.
+They're also flat and embossed, making them suitable for shaping around odd corners and shapes.